Tubular Bells: Background

-Late in 1971, Oldfield joined the band of Arthur Louis, who were recording demos at the Manor Studio.
-The studio was being constructed in the former squash court of an old manor house in Shipton-on-Cherwell, Oxfordshire, which had recently been bought by the young entrepreneur Richard Branson and which was being turned into a residential recording facility run by his music production team of Tom Newman and Simon Heyworth.
-Oldfield was shy and socially awkward, but struck up a friendship with the producers after they heard his guitar playing.
-Oldfield asked Newman to listen to his demos, but they were in his Tottenham flat, so one of Louis' roadies drove Oldfield to London and back to retrieve them.
-Newman and Heyworth made a copy of the demos onto 4-track tape, and promised Oldfield that they would speak to Branson and his business partner Simon Draper about them.
-After the album was released, Newman said he preferred the demo versions: "They were complete melodies in themselves – with intros and fade-outs or ends.
+Late in 1971, Oldfield worked as a session guitarist for musician Arthur Louis, who was recording demo tracks at The Manor Studio.
+The residential facility was being constructed inside a former squash court at a manor house in Shipton-on-Cherwell, Oxfordshire, which had recently been purchased by entrepreneur Richard Branson.
+The site was managed by Branson's newly appointed house producers and engineers, Tom Newman and Simon Heyworth.
+Although Oldfield was reclusive and socially reserved, Newman and Heyworth were impressed by his technical capability on the guitar.
+When Oldfield mentioned his own home tapes, one of Louis' roadies offered to drive him back to his flat in Tottenham to retrieve the reels.
+Oldfield later highlighted the significance of the roadie's gesture, stating that he "owed him everything; none of what came later would have happened if it weren't for him."
+Newman and Heyworth copied the collection onto a four-track machine and promised to pitch the project to Branson and his business partner, Simon Draper.
+Newman later noted that he originally preferred the distinct nature of the demos: "They were complete melodies in themselves – with intros and fade-outs or ends.
 I liked them very much and was a little nonplussed when Mike strung them all together."
+Draper heard the tape and thought the music was "staggeringly good" and a "wonderful intricate piece of music."